arnab20ghosh/iamarnabg/docs/companies/3dplm_solutions.md

 - Interviewing SMEs to understand a new workbench and its workflow
 - Creating courses for international audiences from different geographies
 - Defining the course objectives with the help of SME
-- Updating old courses with new highlight of the latest release
+- Updating old courses with new highlights of the latest release
 - Creating intuitive and attractive PPTs for a better learning experience
-- Storyboarding a course (Creating a TOC with a summary of content on each slide)
+- Storyboarding a course (Creating a TOC with a summary of the content on each slide)
-- Developing courses for multiple delivery format like ILT, CBT and WBT
+- Developing courses for multiple delivery formats like ILT, CBT, and WBT
-- Writing courses that comply to the Dassault writing standards (like MSTP)
+- Writing courses that comply with the Dassault writing standards (like MSTP)
 - Creating videos and simulations using Camtasia and Captivate
 - Developing courses that adhere to the ADDIE model of Instructional Design
 - Designing exercises for learning reinforcement